microsoft/vscode-docs/docs/editor/profiles.md

 ![Settings Sync data drop down with Profiles checked](images/profiles/settings-sync-profiles.png)

-> **Note**: VS Code does not synchronize settings to or from a [remote](/docs/remote/remote-overview.md) window, such as when you're connected to SSH, a development container (devcontainer), or WSL.
+> **Note**: VS Code does not synchronize your extensions to or from a [remote](/docs/remote/remote-overview.md) window, such as when you're connected to SSH, a development container (devcontainer), or WSL.

 ## Share Profiles